altinoren/Utopia/readme.md

 ## How to Add to Claude Desktop

-You'll need .NET Framework 9 Runtime to run the MCP Server in your system.
+You'll need [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) to build the MCP Server in your system.

 To add this MCP server to Claude Desktop, add the following to your configuration: